marshmallow-code/marshmallow/README.rst

 Documentation
 =============

 Full documentation is available at https://marshmallow.readthedocs.io/ .
-You can also [Ask marshmallow Guru](https://gurubase.io/g/marshmallow), it is a marshmallow-focused AI to answer your questions.
+You can also `Ask marshmallow Guru <https://gurubase.io/g/marshmallow>`_, it is a marshmallow-focused AI to answer your questions.

 Ecosystem
 =========